MichaelKaaden/redux-server/README.md

 ## Running the service

-To run the app in dev mode, use `npm run dev`.
-Else, you may find `npm run start` useful.
+To run the app in dev mode, use `yarn run dev`.
+Else, you may find `yarn run start` useful.

 ## API Documentation

 This seed uses Swagger-UI for documentation purposes.
-Run `npm run swagger` to create it every time you change the API.
+Run `yarn run swagger` to create it every time you change the API.
 The latest version is commited to this repo.

 ## History